 The time that this little island was solely a diving paradise is long gone!
 Just like any other tourist destinations in Thailand, Koh Tao is getting more popular each year.
 Many tourists and travelers finding its way to this tiny little nirvana in the Gulf of Thailand.
 Traveling to Koh Tao is popular than ever before and there are numerous things to do besides diving.
-Hiking in Koh Tao is fabulous and with so many cool viewpoints it is one of the reasons tourists visit Koh Tao.
+Hiking in Koh Tao is fabulous and with so many cool viewpoints it is one of the reasons to travel to Koh Tao in 2023.

-Get yourself a local sim card on arrival in Thailand, it saves you a lot of hassle and it is cheap!
-Check out my guide for buying a sim card in Thailand or here are 65 things to know before you visit Thailand.
+Get yourself a local sim card on arrival in Thailand to stay connected.
+Check out my guide for buying a sim card for Thailand or even easier here is my list of the best e-sim cards for traveling to Thailand in 2023.
+Also here are my 65 things to know before traveling to Thailand.

 Diving still is the main tourist attraction in Koh Tao and it draws many tourist from around the world.
-Together with Utila in Honduras it still is the cheapest place to get your PADI open water certification.
-It will cost about $250, including 3-4 nights accommodation.
-But what if you are not a scuba diver and you neither have any intention becoming one?
+Together with Utila in Honduras it again is rated as the cheapest place in the world to get your PADI open water certification in 2023.
+Getting your dive certification will cost about $250 USD, including 3-4 nights accommodation.
+But what if you are not a scuba diver and you don't have any intention becoming one?
 Don't worry there are loads of things to do in Koh Tao besides diving.

 In the link above you will find a complete list of all the things to do in Koh Tao, but this blog post is dedicated to the amazing Koh Tao viewpoint and hiking trails on the island.

-If you know what the islands landscape is like you already know that there must be some great hiking trails in Koh Tao.
+If you know what the islands landscape looks like you already know that there must be some great hiking trails in Koh Tao.
 Scattered across the island there are several hilltops, flanked by either a beach or a secluded bay.
-Every viewpoint in Koh Tao has amazing views of the Gulf of Thailand.
+Every viewpoint in Koh Tao has amazing views of the Gulf of Thailand and some viewpoints allow you to see the whole island in a 360 degrees view!

 So what to do when visiting Koh Tao?
 Strap on your Nikes and find out what is your favorite Koh Tao viewpoint.
 Hiking shoes?
 Overrated!
-Do not bring your hiking shoes with you to Thailand.
+Do NOT bring your hiking shoes with you for hiking in Koh Tao.
 Read more about that in my Thailand Packing List.

 Still contemplating where to stay in Koh Tao?
 Click on the link and I will explain you the best areas on the island and give you some great Koh Tao hotel recommendations.